 - Please use this opportunity to describe how you plan to manage and coordinate the patient and public involvement activities in your project.

 - Describe how you will support and enable patients/service users, carers, the public and members of relevant communities to contribute to your research (e.g. access, payments, training).

 - We would also encourage you to outline plans for the capturing, evaluating and reporting the impact of patient and public involvement activities.

 Patients, carers, service users and the public can be involved in every stage of a research project, from developing a proposal through to dissemination and evaluation.
-You can find further resources to support the design of your PPI here.
+Further resources to support the design of your PPI.